-The books listed below include a summary of admission requirements of each allopathic and osteopathic medical and dental school in the United States and Canada.
+The books listed below include a summary of admission requirements of each allopathic medical and dental school in the United States and Canada.
 In addition to admission requirements, they have valuable information regarding state residency preferences, foreign medical schools, and financial aid, as well as profiles of accepted applicants from the previous year such as GPA, MCAT, and DAT scores.
 We recommend that all students order or download the appropriate book the spring prior to submitting their applications.

 The print and e-book versions of “The Official Guide to Medical School Admissions” (including the United States and Canada) can be purchased from the Association of American Medical Colleges (AAMC).
 A free preview of the book is also available.